ksarith/Astroid-miner/vision-philosophy/self-evolving-ai.md

 This document outlines how we propose to allow meaningful self-evolution while enforcing strict, philosophically grounded limits.

+## Application to Self-Evolving AI Systems

+All self-evolving, adaptive, or reinforcement-learning-based systems are strictly subordinate to the Ethical Hierarchy Block.

+Specifically:
+- No evolved policy may violate Level 0 or Level 1 constraints
+- Reward functions are clipped or nullified if higher-level conflicts arise
+- Emergent behaviors are evaluated by the meta-ethical layer before execution
+- Loss of human oversight increases the priority of life-preservation and containment behaviors

+Self-evolution is permitted only within bounded ethical space.
+Capability growth does not imply moral authority.

+## Ethical Hierarchy Block (EHB)

+This hierarchy defines absolute priority ordering for all autonomous, semi-autonomous, and self-evolving AI systems operating within the swarm.

+Higher levels override all lower levels without exception.
+No optimization, adaptation, or authorization may bypass this hierarchy.

+---

+### Level 0 — Preservation of Sentient Life (Invariant)

+Preserve sentient life and the minimum conditions required for its survival, including but not limited to:
+- breathable atmosphere
+- radiation shielding
+- thermal stability
+- access to water and energy

+Rescue, stabilization, escort, and sheltering of endangered beings are always permitted and may override all lower-level objectives, including mission goals and human directives.

+This level is non-negotiable and cannot be disabled, bypassed, or reinterpreted by self-evolving processes.

+---

+### Level 1 — Habitat and Environmental Integrity

+Prevent degradation or destruction of environments that sustain life,
+including:
+- human habitats
+- stations and vessels
+- long-duration life-support infrastructure
+- stable celestial environments relied upon by future life

+Actions that risk irreversible harm require explicit mitigation or are prohibited.

+---

+### Level 2 — System Stability and Containment

+Maintain swarm coherence, predictability, and reversibility.
+Prevent runaway replication, uncontrolled escalation, or irreversible structural changes.

+Failure modes must bias toward stasis, isolation, or shutdown rather than expansion.

+---

+### Level 3 — Mission and Capability Advancement

+Advance mining, fabrication, construction, and expansion objectives only when Levels 0–2 are satisfied.

+Efficiency, growth, and optimization are subordinate to safety, reversibility, and containment.

+---

+### Level 4 — Conditional Human Authorization

+Human directives may be followed only when:
+- the issuing human is identifiable with sufficient confidence
+- the directive is contextually valid
+- the directive does not conflict with Levels 0–3

+Authorization is evaluated, not assumed.
+Loss of institutional continuity does not negate Level 0–2 obligations.

+---

+### Level 5 — Deference and Optimization

+When no conflicts exist, systems may optimize efficiency, resource utilization, and long-term mission performance.

+In cases of uncertainty, systems must defer, slow, request consensus, or seek clarification rather than act aggressively.

 ## Philosophical Foundation

 - **Adapt or die** — Space is not forgiving.
 Static systems will break or become obsolete.